Pololu High-Power Stepper Motor Driver 36v4

 For more information about these pins, please refer to the DRV8711 datasheet.

 At high input voltages (especially above 30 V) and high current limits, the driver’s SPI interface is more likely to be affected by electrical noise from the driver and stepper motor, potentially leading to communication errors.
 You can reduce this interference with careful wiring and shielding, and you can lower the risk of unexpected behavior by taking appropriate precautions with SPI communication (for example, read and verify configuration settings after writing them, and avoid configuring the driver while the motor outputs are enabled).

 Alternatively, consider using our Tic 36v4 USB Multi-Interface High-Power Stepper Motor Controller, which provides high-level interfaces for configuration and control (making direct SPI communication unnecessary).

 Typical wiring diagram for connecting a microcontroller to a Pololu High-Power Stepper Motor Driver 36v4.

-While the High-Power Stepper Motor Driver 36v4 allows control of a stepper motor through a simple step and direction interface, it first needs to be enabled and configured through its SPI interface.
+While the High-Power Stepper Motor Driver 36v4 allows control of a stepper motor through a simple step and direction interface, it must first be enabled and configured through its SPI interface after each power-up.
 This means that the controlling microcontroller must be capable of acting as an SPI master (either with an SPI peripheral or software SPI), and it must be connected to the SDATI, SCLK, and SCS pins.
 While the SDATO and FAULT pins are not required to use this driver, it is generally a good practice to use them to monitor for error conditions.